emjbishop/tcr-converter/README.md

 # tcr-converter

+**NOTE: This tool is under development and is not guaranteed to work at this time.**
 Convert TCRrep data from 10X, Adaptive, or AIRR format to IMGT.
 Most of this code was borrowed from [tcrdist3](https://github.com/kmayerb/tcrdist3)

 **Adaptive/AIRR**: Can only take single-chain data and won't output all columns by default.
 Specify extra columns with `--extra`